-This French butter cookies recipe, aka Breton butter cookies or sablés, are easy, traditional, crispy, crunchy, buttery, salty, homemade loveliness incarnate.
+This French butter cookies recipe, aka Breton butter cookies or sablés, are classic Christmas cookies.
+Easy, traditional, crispy, crunchy, buttery, salty, homemade loveliness incarnate.

 Special Equipment: Muffin pans